Taeyang's net worth: Here's how much wealth the BIGBANG member has amassed

 Taeyang’s real estate portfolio is absolutely envy-worthy, ranging from a seven-story building to a villa in South Korea’s most affluent neighbourhoods.

 This isn’t Taeyang’s first property venture.
 In 2014, the K-pop idol also splurged on a 2,490-square-foot villa in the UN Village in Hannam.
-It cost him around USD 3.75 million (INR 31 crore approx.).
+It cost him around USD 3.75 million (RM17.4 million approx.).

 The BIGBANG member has a trusted wealth management professional to help him channel his wealth.
-Did you know that in 2017, the singer earned a whopping USD 47.6 million (INR 395 crore approx.) solely from real estate investments?
+Did you know that in 2017, the singer earned a whopping USD 47.6 million (RM221.6 million approx.) solely from real estate investments?
 Interesting, right?

 Taeyang’s most expensive possessions: Lexus LC500, Richard Mille watches